EjiroLaurelD/altschool-cloud-exercises/semester3-exercises/hostname/README.md

 - Your Instances should not be assigned public IP addresses.
 - You may or may not set up auto scaling(I advice you do for knowledge sake)
 - You must submit a custom domain name(from a domain provider e.g. Route53) or the ALB’s domain name.

+I solved this task using both the GUI and  Ansible to provison the instances on AWS.
+Also, i further used ansible to make configurations on the instances. app is live and running with url http://project-alb-362817232.us-east-1.elb.amazonaws.com/
+At time of of writing this readme, the dns name is yet to propagate.
+ domain-name: ejirolaureld.me